The Seven Cities of Gold (video game): Legacy

-In 1993, a new version was released for the IBM PC.
-It is more a reconceptualization of the gameplay than as a simple cosmetic makeover.
+In 1993, a new version was released for MS-DOS.
+It is more a reconceptualization of the gameplay than a simple cosmetic makeover.
 The game is set up as a tier of goals that must be accomplished.
 For example, the first goal is to establish one mission, one colony, and three forts in the space of ten voyages.
 Computer Gaming World in 1993 stated that the changes in the VGA remake of the game were improvements.
 The magazine concluded that "Seven Cities of Gold is still the fresh, simple, playable game that broke ground in the early days of computer gaming".Seven Cities of Gold, Commemorative Edition won the 1993 Origins Award for Best Military or Strategy Computer Game.